 Tinea capitis is classified according to how the fungus invades the hair shaft.

-Ectothrix hair invasion is due to infection with M. canis, M. audouinii, M. distortum, M. ferrugineum, M. gypseum, M. nanum, and T. verrucosum.
+Ectothrix hair invasion is due to infection with M. canis, M. audouinii, M. distortum, M. ferrugineum, N. gypsea, M. nanum, and T. verrucosum.
 The fungal branches (hyphae) and spores (arthroconidia) cover the outside of the hair.
-Ectothrix infections can be identified by Woods light (long wave ultraviolet light) examination of the affected area the vet uses this to check your cats fur.
+Ectothrix infections can be identified by Woods light (long wave ultraviolet light) examination of the affected area the vet uses this to check your cat's fur.
 The fur fluoresces green if infected with M. canis.

 Endothrix invasion results from infection with T. tonsurans, T. violaceum and T. soudanense.
 The hair shaft is filled with fungal branches (hyphae) and spores (arthroconidia).
-Endothrix infections do not fluoresce with Woods light.
+Endothrix infections do not fluoresce with a Wood light.

-Tinea capitis is most prevalent between 3 and 7 years of age.
+Tinea capitis is most prevalent between three and seven years of age.
 It is slightly more common in boys than girls.
 Infection by T. tonsurans may occur in adults.

 Zoophilic infections are due to direct contact with an infected animal and are not generally passed from one person to another.